-Foreign exchange risk is not significant in Euroclear Holding SA/NV, Euroclear SA/NV, Euroclear Investments SA/NV and the CSDs.
+Foreign exchange risk is not significant in Euroclear SA/NV and the CSDs.
 FX risk for these entities could primarily arise when reinvesting their surplus cash position in a non-local currency.
-To avoid the potential foreign exchange risk, group entities can only make these investments in their local currency, meaning in EUR for entities whose functional currency is EUR, in GBP for the entities located in the United Kingdom, and in SEK for the Swedish entity.
+To avoid the potential foreign exchange risk, group entities can only make these investments in their local currency, meaning in EUR for entities whose functional currency is EUR, in GBP for the entities lo cated in the United Kingdom, and in SEK for the Swedish entity.
 From a consolidated group perspective, the only source of foreign exchange risk stems from the potential change in net asset values of Euroclear SA/NV's non-euro shareholdings (for example, Euroclear UK & International and Euroclear Sweden).

 Starting in April 2018, Euroclear launched its Euroclear Treasury Funds and Treasury Investment mandates in France and the UK (Common Investment Funds) to manage regulatory and excess treasury positions of the group (excluding Euroclear Bank).
-The aim is to better mitigate risks (credit, market and liquidity) arising from treasury investments in EUR and GBP for Euroclear SA/NV, Euroclear Investments SA/NV and the CSDs, including capital erosion risks in the previous negative interest rate environment.
+The aim is to better mitigate risks (credit, market and liquidity) arising from treasury investments in EUR and GBP for Euroclear SA/NV and the CSDs, including capital erosion risks in the previous negative interest rate environment.

-The Euroclear Treasury Fund and Treasury Investment Mandate structures (recorded as financial assets designated at FVOCI) rely on two common investment funds and two investment mandates, which are all managed by two custodians domiciled in Belgium and Luxembourg.
-The assets under management are totaling approximatively €1.03 billion (2022: €1.05 billion) as of end 2023 for Euroclear SA/NV, Euroclear Investments SA/NV and the CSDs.
+The Euroclear Treasury Fund and Treasury Investment Mandate structures (recorded as financial assets designated at FVOCI) rely on two common investment funds and two investment mandates, which are all managed by two custodians domiciled in Belgium and Luxembo urg.
+The assets under management are totaling approximatively €638 million (2022: €696 million) as of end 2023 for Euroclear SA/NV and the CSDs

 Such structures enable eligible Euroclear entities to invest their regulatory cash and to some extent their surplus cash positions under strict rules such as to invest into EUR and GBP government or supra-national ECB eligible securities with rating, maturities, duration and concentration limitations.
-They also enable group subsidiaries to invest their respective excess cash positions to allow for optimised treasury returns and risk mitigation on cash in excess of regulatory obligations.
+They also enable groupsubsidiaries to invest their respective excess cash positions to allow for optimised treasury returns and risk mitigation on cash in excess of regulatory obligations.
 Applicable investment rules also include rating, maturity, and concentration limitations.
-For Euroclear Investments SA/NV and Euroclear SA/NV in particular, market risks on treasury investments into the CIFs are further mitigated by allowing the usage of listed EUR Fixed income futures to limit the duration of the related treasury portfolios.